We aim to provide efficient and good quality services to all our customers, but on some occasions things can go wrong.

 What happens after you complain

-If so, the complaint will be directed to a senior officer / manager within the relevant department for investigation and response within 10 working days.
+If accepted as a complaint, it will be directed to a senior officer / manager within the relevant department for acknowledgement within 5 working days, and investigation and response within 10 working days of acknowledgement.

-If you are unhappy with the outcome or the way the complaint has been handled you can request a review of your complaint at stage 2 of the policy, this must be requested within 28 calendar days of the stage 1 response.
+If you are unhappy with the outcome or the way the complaint has been handled at stage 1 you can request a review of your complaint at stage 2 of the policy.
+This must be requested within 28 calendar days of the stage 1 response.

-The stage 2 investigation will be undertaken by someone independent of the initial complaint and you will receive a response within 20 working days.
+The stage 2 investigation will be undertaken by someone independent of the initial complaint, who will acknowledge it within 5 working days and will respond within 20 working days of acknowledgement.

 If you are still unhappy after the Council has completed its investigation into your complaint you can approach the relevant Ombudsman.